CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

     > - If the issue persists, uninstall **dotnet-sdk-8.0.402-win-x64** and install the latest version from [the .NET download page](https://dotnet.microsoft.com/en-us/download).
 Close Visual Studio Code, reopen it, run the build command from step 28, and then execute the above command again.

-    > 2. If the push operation fails with the error **`Sorry, the app encountered a non-recoverable error and will need to terminate`**, please make sure that you have followed the previous instructions and added the code correctly in **Manifest and Index** files.
+    > 2. If the push operation fails with the error **`Sorry, the app encountered a non-recoverable error and will need to terminate`**, please make sure that you have followed the previous instructions and added the code correctly in **Manifest.Index** file.

-    > - Additionally, you can find the **Manifest and Index** files in the location `C:\LabFiles`, you can compare your code with these files and fix the issues if there are any then retry to push the component by running the  **pac push command** again.
+    > - If you face the same issue again Before executing **pac push command** again, delete the **ManifestType.d.ts** file which is located in **generated** folder

     > 3. If the run fails with a Nuget package error, run the below command in PowerShell and try running the above command again.